dotse/tls-fed-auth/tls-fed-auth.md

 *   `iat` (Issued At)

     Identifies the time on which the signature was issued.
 Its value MUST be a number containing a NumericDate value.
+[Where is NumericDate defined? -- Does `iat` have to be before in time compared to `exp`?]

 *   `exp` (Expiration Time)